brandonkunitzer/stanford_xr/README.md

 - NumPy (`numpy`)

 Optional/Helpful (not required by the current scripts):
-- FFmpeg (device listing and media tooling)
-- imagesnap (macOS camera listing via Homebrew)
-- Ultralytics (`ultralytics`) for YOLO, if you later add IR detection
+- Ultralytics (`ultralytics`) for YOLO which is integrated, but not actively used.

 ### Assets and Hardware
 - Xreal glasses (black pixels appear transparent on display)